nkm47/Hello/README.md

 # Hello
-learn to establish a repository.
+Learn to establish a repository.
+This ia my first Github branch. oh!